What Should the Milwaukee Bucks Do for the 2017-2018 NBA Season?

 1. Should Milwaukee sign restricted free agent Tony Snell?

 Tony Snell was a pleasant surprise in 2016-2017 because he filled in for the injured Middleton by playing good defense and shooting three-pointers.
 Nevertheless, if Snell gets an outrageously high offer from another team, the Bucks may op not to match the offer and let Snell sign with another club.

-2. How does Greg Monroe figure in Milwaukee's future plans?
+2. How does Greg Monroe figure in Milwaukee's plans?

 In July of 2015, Greg Monroe signed a two-year contract with a choice for him to either opt-in or opt-out for the third year.
-What will the Bucks do if Monroe ops-out of his contract, and if he ops-in, how does Monroe figure in Milwaukee's future plans?
+What will the Bucks do if Monroe opt-outs of his contract, and if he opt-ins, how does Monroe figure in Milwaukee's plans?

 3, Should Jabari Parker be given a contract extension before November of 2017?

-Prior to November of 2017, 2014 lottery pick Jabari Parker will be eligible for a contract extension prior to the start of the fourth year of his rookie contract.
+Before November of 2017, 2014 lottery pick Jabari Parker will be eligible for a contract extension before the start of the fourth year of his rookie contract.
 Will Milwaukee be hesitant to extend Parker knowing that he will still be recovering from a second ACL tear and repair of his left knee?
 By not extending Parker, he will become a restricted free agent in July of 2018.